Tykejmi/E-shop/README.md

 This project represents front-end part for E-shop of fake company "Rent a pet Co."

 ## Features
--Mobile first design
+- Mobile first design
--Fully responsive
+- Fully responsive
--Image transition on hover
+- Image transition on hover
--Drop downs
+- Drop downs
--Modals
--Etc...
+- Modals
+- Etc...

 ## Try it out:
 https://tykejmi.github.io/E-shop/

 ## Technologies used:
--HTML5 <br/>
--CSS3 <br/>
--JS
+- HTML5
+- CSS3
+- JS

 ## Credits
--This project was made as challange from frontendpractice.com.
+- This project was made as challange from frontendpractice.com.
 The task was to replicate functionality of monogramcc.com/shop/ but with changed design.
--All images are from pexels.com (hence some of them are little thematicly weird) -All icons are from boxicons.com
+- All images are from pexels.com (hence some of them are little thematicly weird)
+- All icons are from boxicons.com